GenesysCloudBlueprints/partial-transcription-blueprint/blueprint/index.md

 * [Configuring the React Project to use Genesys Cloud SDK](#configuring-the-react-project-to-use-genesys-cloud-sdk "How to integrate the Genesys Cloud SDK")
 * [Additional resources](#additional-resources "Goes to the Additional resources section")

 ![Partial Transcript App Flowchart](images/flowchart.png)

 ## Solution components

 - **Genesys Cloud** - A suite of Genesys cloud services for enterprise-grade communications, collaboration, and contact center management.
 You deploy the Chat Translator solution in Genesys Cloud.
 - **Genesys AppFoundry** - The Genesys app marketplace for solutions that run on the Genesys Cloud platform.
 You download the integration used in this solution from the Genesys AppFoundry.
 - **Client Application integration** - The Genesys Cloud integration that embeds third-party webapps via iframe in the Genesys Cloud UI.
-Learn about the integration here: https://help.mypurecloud.com/articles/set-custom-client-application-integration/
+For more information, see: [Set up a Client Application integration](https://help.mypurecloud.com/?p=131851 "Goes to Set up a Client Application integration page") in the Genesys Cloud Resource Center.

+## Prerequisites

+### Specialized knowledge

+* Experience with Typescript or JavaScript
+* Administrator-level knowledge of Genesys Cloud

 ### Software development kit (SDK)

 - **Platform API JavaScript Client** - The sample app employs React+TypeScript, thus the javaScript SDK is used here.
 However, the same functionality could be achieved using other languages.
 Find the Platform API JavaScript Client here: https://github.com/MyPureCloud/platform-client-sdk-javascript
+- **Genesys Cloud Client App SDK** - A JavaScript library used to integrate third-party web-based applications with Genesys Cloud.
+Handles app and UI-level integrations such as navigation, alerting, attention, and lifecycle management.

 ## Requirements